He loves me. He loves me not.

 7. Understand their Trigger

-The only thing that got him to stop crying was a trip to his favourite neighbourhood pizzeria down the block.
+The only thing that got him to stop crying was a trip to his favorite neighborhood pizzeria down the block.

 Aside from his parents, only you are armed with this well-kept pizza secret.
 When he gets an anxiety attack, you know the pepperoni drill.